-Vernon James Mooers (novelist, journalist, photographer, editor, and teacher) was born on 21 September 1951 in Dauphin, Manitoba.
-While growing up, however, he spent much of his time east of Fredericton in what was then the town of Devon.
+Vernon James Mooers (novelist, journalist, photographer, editor, and teacher) was born on 21 September 1951 in Dauphin, Manitoba, and died on 21 December 2021.
+While growing up, he spent much of his time east of Fredericton in what was then the town of Devon.
 His published works include one novel, nineteen short stories, and over two-hundred and fifty poems.
 His topics range from his time spent growing up in Fredericton to the experiences he has encountered while travelling and living in over forty-five countries around the world.

 While in Maiduguri, Nigeria, Mooers met one of his most important literary influences.
 Richard Stevenson, a writer, became his mentor and began entering his pieces into contests.
 Soon, Mooers' work started to appear in literary magazines and caught the attention of critics.
 Mooers did most of his writing in coffee shops, parks, and public places.

-Mooers is a member of various organizations, including the Writers’ Federation of New Brunswick, the Writers’ Alliance of Newfoundland, and the Seoul Artistic Group.
-These associations have enabled him to read and travel widely, from Moncton, New Brunswick to Busan, South Korea.
+Mooers was a member of various organizations, including the Writers’ Federation of New Brunswick, the Writers’ Alliance of Newfoundland, and the Seoul Artistic Group.
+These associations enabled him to read and travel widely, from Moncton, New Brunswick to Busan, South Korea.

 It is not surprising that travel forms the subject matter of much of his poetry.
-The majority of his poems are written about his time living in Africa and Korea.
-His topics range from landscapes to traditions to the people he has encountered.
-Many of his poems have references to unusual Korean items, such as Soju, a Korean alcoholic beverage, or Baduk, a Korean game.
+Many of his poems are written about his times living in Africa and Korea.
+His topics range from landscapes to traditions to the people he encountered.
+Many also reference unusual Korean items, such as Soju, a Korean alcoholic beverage, or Baduk, a Korean game.

-Mooers currently lives in South Korea, where he teaches English at a Korean university.
-He credits the person he is today to the many adventures and mishaps he has gotten himself into over the years.
-Those mishaps range from being financially broke and having to go days without food to being robbed in a foreign city and putting his head to rest at night on a milk crate.
-Mooers has embraced the opportunities that have come from these incidents, believing that they have enabled him to write with a vast knowledge of people, places, and cultures.
+Mooers credited the person he became to the many adventures and mishaps he got himself into over the years.
+Those mishaps ranged from being financially broke and having to go days without food to being robbed in a foreign city and putting his head to rest at night on a milk crate.
+Mooers embraced the learning that came from those incidents, believing that they enabled him to write with a more compassionate knowledge of people, places, and cultures.

 Erin Stairs, Winter 2009